Radomir Šaper: Basketball career

 The rivalry between the clubs intensified year after year in all sports, including basketball.
 Particularly interesting championships were held in 1950 and 1951 when Partizan and Red Star scored the same number of points, but Red Star won both titles thanks to a better points-difference.
 Radomir Šaper played for Partizan from 1946 until 1953.
 Bora Stanković, Vilmoš Loci, Lajoš Engler, Mirko Marjanović, Boža Munćan, and others played alongside him.

 The Yugoslav national team played its first international game in Bucharest in 1946, losing to Romania.
 Their first victory came two days later against Albania.
 At the European Championships in Czechoslovakia in 1947, the team finished next to last, after which Frenchman Henri Hell became the Yugoslav national team coach.
 He invited Radomir Šaper to Opatija to prepare for the qualifying tournament in Nice, where Raša played his first game with the national team.

-After his career as a player ended, Radomir remained in basketball all his life as an official, primarily addressing the issues of organisation and development of basketball as a sport and improving the rules of the game and the quality of refereeing.
-Together with Bora Stanković, he worked with the talented basketball players of the BSK basketball club, called OKK Beograd since 1958.

-Bora was the coach, and Raša was the technical manager.
-They spent four years together with the club, and their meticulous work produced a remarkable result – the championship title in 1958/59.
-OKK Beograd produced many talented basketball players, including the first major legend of Belgrade basketball, Radivoj Korać.